Risk management framework

 PARCO’s Business Continuity Plan for Major Earthquake Disasters was formulated to ensure that PARCO can quickly resume business operations and fulfill its social mission even in the event of a large-scale disaster that damages our commercial facilities or impacts Head Office functions.

-Upon confirming the safety of customers, shop staff, and PARCO Group employees, the plan provides direction on mobilizing the strengths of all employees to maintain a level of service and commercial space that will enable us to continue to pursue our corporate mission of "creating welcoming spaces."
+Upon confirming the safety of customers, shop staff, and PARCO Group employees, the plan provides direction on mobilizing the strengths of all employees to maintain a level of service and commercial space that will enable us to continue to pursue our corporate mission.
 The plan sets forth PARCO’s post-disaster recovery plans, ongoing support, and basic conditions for resuming business operations.

 Proactively supporting local communities in the event of a disaster